The Best Sourdough Kamut Flour Pancakes {w Starter/Discard}

 Step-By-Step Instructions

-Heat a skillet or griddle on medium heat while you mix the batter.
+1. Heat a cast-iron skillet or griddle on medium heat while you mix the batter.

-Combine the sugar, milk, eggs, and vanilla in a large bowl and whisk until smooth.
-Add the dry ingredients – kamut flour, baking powder, baking soda, and salt to the wet ingredients and whisk until the batter is smooth.
+2. Combine the sugar, milk, eggs, starter, and vanilla in a large bowl and whisk until smooth.
+Add the dry ingredients: kamut flour, baking powder, baking soda, and salt to the wet ingredients and whisk until the batter is smooth.

 FAQ